chargehound/chargehound-java/README.md

 ## Google AppEngine

-If you're using the library in a Google App Engine environment, you can set the Chargehound client to use the [supported HTTP transport] (https://developers.google.com/api-client-library/java/google-http-java-client/app-engine#http_transport).
+If you're using the library in a Google App Engine environment, you can set the Chargehound client to use the [supported HTTP transport](https://developers.google.com/api-client-library/java/google-http-java-client/app-engine#http_transport).

 ```java
 import com.chargehound.Chargehound;